schoolhelps/selfiestation-proto/How_To.md

 cd src
 vim file.txt
 ```
 Move the cursor with the arrow keys.
 Press `i` to toggle editing on.
 Press `esc` to toggle editing off.
-To save and quit press `:wq`.
-To quit without saving press `:q!`.
+To save and quit press `:wq` followed by `enter`.
+To quit without saving press `:q!` followed by `enter`.

 ####Adding an email
 Just add a new line to the 'emailList.txt' file with the email.
 Example: